CarlosWirama/flora/README.md

 flora
 =====================

-A web catalog for my personal project; Using React with MobX
+A web catalog for my personal project; Using ReactJS with MobX, NodeJS with Express JS, and MongoDB with Mongoose

 ### Run